Asymptotic Spectral Efficiency of the Uplink in Spatially Distributed Wireless Networks With Multi-Antenna Base Stations: Monte Carlo Simulations

-Note that the intersection of the line with the circular markers and the 1 $b s^{-1} Hz^{-1}$ mark in Figure \ref{Fig:HexTetheredOutSpecEffTarget30dBUnlPower01Density} occurs approximately at $N = 14$ indicating that it is possible for $95\%$ of links to achieve 1 $b s^{-1} Hz^{-1}$ with $N \geq 14$ antennas at the base stations when the base station density is 10\% of the density of \emph{transmitting} wireless nodes.
+We analyzed the outage spectral efficiencies from the simulated data, where spectral efficiency with outage probability $P_o$ means that a fraction $1-P_o$ of the links in our simulations achieved that spectral efficiency or greater.
+Figure \ref{Fig:HexTetheredOutSpecEffTarget30dBUnlPower01Density} illustrates the outage spectral efficiencies vs. number of receive antennas on the representative link for $\rho_w = 10^{-2}$ nodes $m^{-2}$ with $5\%$, $25\%$ and $50\%$ outage probabilities.
+Note that the intersection of the line with the circular markers and the 1 $b s^{-1} Hz^{-1}$ mark in Figure \ref{Fig:HexTetheredOutSpecEffTarget30dBUnlPower01Density} occurs approximately at $N = 14$ indicating that it is possible for $95\%$ of links to achieve 1 $b s^{-1} Hz^{-1}$ with $N \geq 14$ when the base-station density is 10\% of the density of \emph{transmitting} interferers.
 In real systems, the number of nodes transmitting at any time is far smaller than the total number of nodes in the network.
 Suppose that at any one time, $10\%$ of nodes are actively transmitting in the network.
-Figure \ref{Fig:HexTetheredOutSpecEffTarget30dBUnlPower01Density} indicates that with a base station density equaling $1\%$ of total wireless node density (including inactive ones), it is possible for $95\%$ of links to achieve 1 $b s^{-1} Hz^{-1}$ with 14 antennas at each base station.
+Figure \ref{Fig:HexTetheredOutSpecEffTarget30dBUnlPower01Density} indicates that with a base-station density equaling $1\%$ of total wireless-node density (including inactive ones), it is possible for $95\%$ of links to achieve 1 $b s^{-1} Hz^{-1}$ with 14 antennas at each base station.